Semester in LA

 Semester in LA (SiLA) is an opportunity for Columbia College Chicago students to experience first-hand the business of Hollywood and immerse themselves as active participants within the industry.
 Held on the Raleigh Studio lot in the company of industry professionals.
 We ofer 1-3 hour courses from both the School of Media Arts and the School of Fine & Performing Arts.

 Semester in LA acts as a capstone course for Columbia's most driven, motivated students, allowing them to rise above in an extremely competitive market.
 The program builds the necessary connections, relationships and skills to go on to work within production offices, television shows, talent agencies and film sets in all manner of capacities.

 Faculty & Staff

-SiLA instructors are active industry professionals, employeed from all walks of life.
+SiLA instructors are local, active industry professionals employeed from all walks of life.
 They include, but are not limited to; Development Producers; Screenwriters; Production Executives; Post-Production Personnel including editors, sound designers and post supervisors; Story Editors; Creative Producers; Entertainment Attorneys; Broadcast Journalists; Executive Producers; Directors; Casting Agents; Location Managers; Cinematographers; Line Producers and many others.